|Launch Date||Nov. 14, 1969|

 |Type||Orbiter, Lander, Sample Return (Human Crew)|

-Investigate the lunar surface environment, emplace the first Apollo Lunar Surface Experiments Package (ALSEP), obtain samples from a second lunar mare, and enhance the capability for manned lunar exploration.
+Investigate the lunar surface environment, emplace the first Apollo Lunar Surface Experiments Package (ALSEP), obtain samples from a second lunar mare, and enhance the capability for human lunar exploration.

 Deployed ALSEP instrument package, collected more than 34 kg (75 lbs) of samples, photographed surface, investigated soil mechanics, collected samples of solar wind, collected parts of Surveyor 3 spacecraft, remained on lunar surface for more than 31 hours, including EVAs totaling nearly eight hours.